iot-lab/iotlab-mqtt-bridge/README.md

 ### Node topics

 Each individual node topic root is constructed as follow :
-  1. The local node name is exctracted from its address.
+  1. The local node name is extracted from its address.
 Ex: `dwm1001-1.toulouse.iot-lab.info` becomes `dwm1001-1`
   2. If an ID dictionnary was provided, this local node name (`dwm1001-1` in our example) is used as a key in the dictionnary to determine the new identifier, otherwise the local name is used as identifier.
   3. `topic_root` is prepended to this identifier to form the `node_topic`